Welcome to the Petersham PS Instrumental Music Program

 Our ensembles regularly perform at school events and a range of events in the wider community, including the Festival of Instrumental Music at the Opera House, Engadine Bandfest and Inner West Primary Schools Band Festival.

-To help students develop an appreciation and understanding of a wide range of musical styles
+- To enable students to develop an appreciation and understanding of a wide range of musical styles.

-To give every student an opportunity to perform
+- To provide every student with an opportunity to perform.

 About the IMP